emilkarlen/exactly/README.rst

-Using external helper programs
+Using external programs
 ------------------------------------------------------------

-External programs can help with setup and assertions etc.
+External programs can help with setup, assertions etc.

 Exactly can run executable files, shell commands and programs in the OS PATH, using ``run``, ``$``, ``%``.

 The following case shows some examples, but *doesn't make sense* tough::